Looking for support for your finance function? Book a time with an expert.

 The annualized return measurement that private equity firms use to evaluate deal success.
 Target IRRs typically range from 15-25% for successful LBOs.

-Total cash returned divided by total cash invested.
-Successful LBOs often target 2.0x to 3.0x MOIC over 3-7 year holding periods.
+Total cash returned, divided by the total cash invested.
+Successful LBOs target between 2.0x and 3.0x MOIC over a timeframe of 3-7 years.

 Leveraged Buyout Examples